 - 1 teaspoon turmeric

 - 2 teaspoons mustard seed

-- In a 2-quart saucepan, bring the vinegar to a boil; pour over the squash and onions.
+Bring the vinegar to a boil in a 2-quart saucepan; pour over the squash and onions.
 Let stand for 2 hours.
-Bring to a boil .
+Bring to a boil.

-- Meanwhile, prepare the jars and lids.
+Prepare the jars and lids.
 Wash the jars and lids in hot, soapy water.
 Fill a large canner with water.
 Place a rack in the pan and add the jars.
-Bring to a gently boil.
+Bring to a gentle boil.
 Turn the heat down to low to keep the jars hot.

-- Boil the squash for 5 minutes; pack the squash pickles into the hot sterilized jars leaving 1/2-inch headspace.
+Boil the squash for 5 minutes; pack the squash pickles into the hot sterilized jars leaving 1/2-inch headspace.
 Wipe the edges of the jar with a clean, damp paper towel and seal with the lid and screw-on bands.
 Do not overtighten.
 Process pint or quart jars in the boiling water bath for 10 minutes from 1 to 1,000 feet, 15 minutes from 1,001 to 6,000 feet, or 20 minutes above 6,000 feet in altitude.
 The water should be at least 1 inch above the tops of the jars.
 Add extra boiling water, if necessary.
-See the boiling water processing guide for specific instructions for filling jars and processing.